Daniel is driven to help American companies reach new potential by applying his 20 years of experience in manufacturing in the U.S.

 - During the Kaizen, the team should retime the process following the new steps, while the team is looking for more waste.

-- Identify the true root cause to those problems
+- Identify the true root cause of those problems.

 - Problems are a good thing.
 Problems expose opportunities and give you a chance to use your brain.